Richard Ortoli of Ortoli Rosenstadt: The Power of Flexibility; How I Was Able To Pivot To A New Exciting Opportunity Because Of The Pandemic

 What did you do to pivot as a result of the Pandemic?

 I have pivoted my whole life, so adapting to the Pandemic was not difficult for me.

 Not being able to market in the same way as before, by having face-to-face meetings (lunches, dinners, drinks, etc.), my partners and I decided to increase our online presence by hiring a marketing expert.

-In my sphere, I have led several webinars focusing on one of my specialty areas, international estate planning.
-I continue to be active in the U.S. Leeds University Alumni Association as a member of the board of directors, as the elected representative of the French in the U.S., and as the chair of the board of trustees of the New York French American Charter School in Harlem, a bilingual charter school.
+In my sphere, I have led several webinars focusing on international estate planning and real estate investment in the U.S. I continue to be active in the U.S. Leeds University (my undergraduate alma mater) Alumni Association as a member of the board of directors, as the elected representative of the French locally in the Tri-State Area and in the U.S., and as the chair of the Board of Trustees of the New York French American Charter School in Harlem, a bilingual (French-English) charter school.

 All of this continues to give me visibility, despite the current circumstances.

 Can you tell us about the specific “Aha moment” that gave you the idea to start this new path?

 My “aha moment” did not come about as a result of the Pandemic.